2019 Certified Trade Mission to Montreal

 - There is a cost in time and energy involved in identifying prospects, securing contact info, contacting the prospects, convincing them to meet and then coordinating the schedule in an efficient manner.
 The Trade Mission takes place on one day and all the LP's come to your hotel.
 This is a major advantage and a significant save in time, expense and opportunity cost.
 As we all know, "Time is Money".

-- The U.S. Embassy is the "convener of stature" for the Certified Trade Mission which lends a prestige to the event, helps guarantee the quality of the attendees, and limits the attrition prior to the event.
+- The U.S. Embassy is the co-organizer for the Certified Trade Mission which lends a prestige to the event, helps guarantee the quality of the attendees, and limits the attrition prior to the event.

 BRIAN BEAMS INTERNATIONAL TRADE SPECIALIST, U.S. DEPARTMENT OF COMMERCE